huggingface/pytorch-image-models/README.md

 ## Models

 I've included a few of my favourite models, but this is not an exhaustive collection.
-You can't do better than Cadene's collection in that regard.
+You can't do better than [Cadene's](https://github.com/Cadene/pretrained-models.pytorch) collection in that regard.
 Most models do have pretrained weights from their respective sources or original authors.

+Included models:
 * ResNet/ResNeXt (from [torchvision](https://github.com/pytorch/vision/tree/master/torchvision/models) with mods by myself)
     * ResNet-18, ResNet-34, ResNet-50, ResNet-101, ResNet-152, ResNeXt50 (32x4d), ResNeXt101 (32x4d and 64x4d)
     * 'Bag of Tricks' / Gluon C, D, E, S variations (https://arxiv.org/abs/1812.01187)